 - 1. General.
 Cartridge type filters are permitted for use on Class E Spas or Class F Spas.
 Approval of cartridge filters for use on all other classes of pools shall be on a case-by-case basis. - 2.
 Number.
 One extra complete set of cartridges per filter shall be kept on the premises at all times.
 Replacement of cartridge elements shall be done whenever the requirements of Section VI B cannot be maintained. - 3.
 Cleaning.
 Cartridge filters must be cleaned by soaking in an approved cleaning solution and/or by pressure spraying. - 4.
 Filter Rate.
 Cartridge filters must filter at a rate not in excess of .375 gpm per square foot. - E. Other Filters.
-Any filters other than those described above must be approved by the NSF and the Department before they can be considered for use in the recirculation system for public swimming pools/spas.
+Any filters other than those described above must be approved by the NSF and the Department as set forth in Section XXV before they can be considered for use in the recirculation system for public swimming pools/spas.

 SECTION XII.
-DISINFECTION EQUIPMENT.
+Disinfection Equipment.